Different Types Of Ankle Sprains, Symptoms & Treatment Options

 - Landing incorrectly on the foot after jumping

 - Walking or running on uneven surfaces

 - A fall that may cause the ankle to twist

-- Pain and swelling while performing weight bearing activities
+- Pain and swelling while walking or when performing other weight-bearing activities

 - Restricted range of motion

 - A ‘pop’ or snap sound upon the onset of the injury

 The 3 Grades of Ankle Sprains

 Ankle Sprains are graded to determine how severe they are and what sort of medical attention you will need:

 Grade I sprain: This is very mild and no disability occurs.
 It is a minor strain of one or more ligaments with no tearing.
 You can perform daily life activities.
 The injury usually takes 2 to 3 weeks to recover.